coastalgit/flight-plan/README.md

 ├── project-a/                          # Generated project (sibling to flight-plan-solution) │   ├── docs/
 │   │   ├── project-prd.md              # What to build (single source of truth)
-│   │   ├── project-rules.md            # How AI should work in this project
+│   │   └── project-rules.md            # How AI should work in this project
-│   │   ├── third-party/                # External API specs
-│   │   ├── snippets/                   # Code examples
-│   │   └── research/                   # Background docs
 │   ├── .flight-plan/
 │   │   ├── FLIGHT-PLAN-COMMANDS.md     # Flight Plan commands (standalone)
 │   │   ├── FLIGHT-PLAN-PHASES.md       # Phase standards (standalone)